bwRavencl/ControllerBuddy-Pages/index.md

         - For some aircraft a *Center Trim* command may be available and can for example be mapped to the A button.
         - For most helicopters no dedicated Mode is necessary, instead the left shoulder button should simply be mapped to a *Force Trim* command if available.

-        - The **On-Screen Keyboard** is activated by pressing the Guide button.
+        - The *Mouse Mode* allows controlling basic mouse functions via your gamepad.
+It is activated by pressing down the left stick.
-        In this case the Mode-switching is configured to toggle between *Default Mode* and *On-Screen Keyboard Mode*, this means that pressing Guide once activates the On-Screen Keyboard and pressing it again toggles it off again, thus holding down the Guide button is not required.
+        In this case the Mode-switching is configured to toggle between *Default Mode* and *Mouse Mode*, this means that pressing down the left stick once activates the *Mouse Mode* and pressing it again toggles it off again.
+        When *Mouse Mode* is active you can perform mouse inputs as follows:
+        - The left stick controls the mouse cursor
+        - The A button performs a left-click
+        - The B button performs a right-click
+        - The Y button performs a middle-click
+        - Pressing D-Pad up or down scrolls up or down

+        - The **On-Screen Keyboard** can be toggled on and off by pressing down the right stick.
         In *On-Screen Keyboard Mode* the following actions are configured:
         - The D-Pad moves the key selector of the On-Screen Keyboard around.
         - The A button presses down the currently selected On-Screen Keyboard key - if the A button is released also the respective key on the keyboard gets released.
         - The B button locks the currently selected On-Screen Keyboard key down - the key stays in the pressed down state until it is unlocked in the same way.
+        - The Y button releases all keys of the On-Screen Keyboard
         By locking down multiple keys it is possible to perform key-strokes that consist of multiple keys pressed simultaneously.
-        If the *On-Screen Keyboard Mode* is toggled of by pressing the Guide button, all locked keys are automatically released.
+        When the *On-Screen Keyboard Mode* is toggled off by pressing down the right stick, all locked keys are automatically released.

         This concludes the foundation on which a profile can expand upon.
 It is important to note, that you should keep these basics of all your profiles as similar as possible, this will make it a lot easier when switching between different aircraft models and simulators!
         As you may have noticed we practically have already covered all the typical controls required for flying a virtual aircraft and controlling the most important aspects of the simulator.
 And most importantly we now still have quite a few buttons available for mapping some of the more specialized controls of an aircraft.